 If you drive for Uber, Lyft or another ride sharing service you know how dirty your car can get with time.
 While you may run through a car wash from time to time is it really worth it?

 Simply put, washing and detailing are two separate things and both are important.
-Think of detailing as white-glove treatment to make your vehicle really shine and pop, where as a car washing is more of a bare minimum ‘maintenance’ type of activity.
+Think of detailing as white-glove treatment to make your vehicle really shine and pop, whereas car washing is more of a bare minimum ‘maintenance’ type of activity.

 1. It can affect your reputation and ratings